 All three of the popular legume ingredients can be found in select Wholehearted recipes.
 This includes Lentils, Peas, and Chickpeas.

 Legumes can provide high levels of plant-based protein and are affordable.
-However, there are concerns about the effects on high levels of legumes on a dogs health.
-We discuss this in depth in our Best Dog Foods Without Peas article.
+However, there are concerns about the effects of high levels of legumes on a dog’s health.
+We discuss this in-depth in our Best Dog Foods Without Peas article.

 However, other lower-quality grain ingredients such as Rice Bran are not welcome additions to dog food and are unlikely to provide beneficial nutrition.
 Learn more about Rice Bran in our article Rice Bran In Dog Food.

-A number of Wholehearted recipes feature Chicken Fat.
-Chicken Fat features in dog food for a number of reasons but the most prominent of these are to boost the portion of animal fat in a recipe and to help improve its flavor and palatability.
+Many Wholehearted recipes feature Chicken Fat.
+Chicken Fat features in dog food for many reasons, but the most prominent of these are to boost the portion of animal fat in a recipe and help improve its flavor and palatability.

 Ocean Fish Meal is a vague-sounding ingredient but is one that does see somewhat regular use in low to medium cost dog food.
-It is made up of a variety of ocean-based fish such as Pollard, Pilchard, and Menhaden Fish.
+It is made up of various ocean-based fish such as Pollard, Pilchard, and Menhaden Fish.
 While it can provide nutrition, many are not fans of its ambiguity.
 Read more about Ocean Fish Meal in our article Ocean Fish Meal In Dog Food.

 Wholehearted recipes make use of Dried Beet Pulp.
-Beet Pulp is included in dog food as a source of fiber which can aid a dog’s digestive system.
+Beet Pulp is included in dog food as a source of soluble fiber.
+Soluble fiber plays an important role in a dog’s digestive system and helps to keep stools consistent and regular.
 Beyond this fiber, the Beet Pulp provides little to no nutritional value.
 Some believe Beet Pulp is a low-value ingredient if used in large portions.
 Learn more about Beet Pulp in our article Dried Beet Pulp In Dog Food.

 Some Wholehearted recipes contain Tomato Pomace.
 Tomato Pomace is used in pet food as a source of soluble fiber.
 However, beyond this soluble fiber content, it provides little nutrition.

-Some in the industry are concerned at the level of pesticides found in Tomatoes, however, the portion of Tomatoes found in dog food is very small and not worthy of concern.
-Learn more about Tomato Pomace in our article Tomato Pomace as a Pet Food Ingredient?.
+Some in the industry are concerned at the level of pesticides found in Tomatoes.
+However, the portion of Tomatoes found in dog food is tiny and not worthy of concern.
+Learn more about Tomato Pomace in our article, Tomato Pomace, as a Pet Food Ingredient?.

 Wholehearted Animal Testing

-We strongly believe that laboratory or invasive testing of animals is a cruel and outdated practice and one which we hope will see a significant decline.
+We strongly believe that laboratory or invasive animal testing is a cruel and outdated practice and one which we hope will see a significant decline.